rocky-linux/documentation/docs/guides/security/openvpn.md

 ## Introduction

-[OpenVPN](https://openvpn.net/) is a free and open source Virtual Private Network (VPN).
-This article will guide you through the process of setting up OpenVPN with X509 Public Key Infrastructure (PKI).
-This guide requires a Rocky Linux system with a public IP address as OpenVPN operates on a Client/Server model.
-The easiest way to achieve this is to spin-up a virtual private server (VPS) through a cloud provider of your choice.
-At the time of writing Google Cloud Platform offers an always free tier for their e2-micro instances.
-If you are looking for the simplest OpenVPN setup using a point-to-point (p2p) VPN with no PKI, refer to their [Static Key Mini-HOWTO](https://openvpn.net/community-resources/static-key-mini-howto/).
+[OpenVPN](https://openvpn.net/) is a free and open-source Virtual Private Network (VPN).
+This article will guide you through setting up OpenVPN with X509 Public Key Infrastructure (PKI).
+This guide requires a Rocky Linux system with a public IP address, as OpenVPN operates on a Client/Server model.
+The easiest way to achieve this is to spin up a virtual private server (VPS) through a cloud provider of your choice.
+At the time of writing, Google Cloud Platform offers a free tier for its e2-micro instances.
+If you are looking for the most straightforward OpenVPN setup using a point-to-point (p2p) VPN with no PKI, refer to their [Static Key Mini-HOWTO](https://openvpn.net/community-resources/static-key-mini-howto/).

 ## Prerequisites and assumptions

-The following are minimum requirements for this procedure:
+The following are the minimum requirements for this procedure:

 * The ability to run commands as the root user or use `sudo` to elevate privileges
 * A Rocky Linux system with a publicly accessible IP